-This chapter provides two worked examples of how to use this methodology.
-First is the layout of the steps, which is followed by examples.
+This chapter provides a worked example of how to use this methodology.
+First is the layout of the steps, which is followed by an example.

-- The first step in developing role-based training is conducting the Agency-wide Needs Assessment.
+The first step in developing role-based security training is conducting the Agency-wide Needs Assessment.
 This action will identify any gaps in the current training program, and/or identify those roles which require training.
-The guidance for conducting a Needs Assessment is outside the scope of this document, but can be found in NIST SP 800-50, "Building an Information Technology Security Awareness and Training Program". - Once this activity is completed and the role-based training area(s) identified, the second step is functions identification.
-Appendix A, Functions Appendix, should be seen as a catalog, whereby an organization would begin the process to develop training material for a course or module.
+The guidance for conducting a Needs Assessment is outside the scope of this document, but can be found in NIST 800-50.

+Once this activity is completed and the role-based training area(s) identified, the second step is functions identification.
+Appendix A, or Functions appendix, should be seen as a catalog, whereby an organization would begin the process to develop training material for a course or module.
 It is important to understand that just because a function or role is listed within the appendices; it does not mean that a training course or module must be built for that role.
 The Needs Assessment will identify those required modules.
-Training must be identified, developed and provided if no such training exists for a role which the organization has identified as having significant IT/cybersecurity responsibilities.
-Existing training must be enhanced or a similar course identified and provided if evaluation feedback, Needs Assessment and/or job task analysis indicates that current training is not meeting the IT/cybersecurity needs of the intended audience. - After the functions are identified, the third step is to annotate the associated training outcomes and learning objectives.
-This provides the target for the training developer/IDS.
-Using the identified function, Appendix C will provide some associated role areas and roles and help shape the learning objectives.
-These provide the training developer/IDS with the ability to tailor to match the roles and terminology that the organization utilizes.
-Using the appropriate role, the corresponding knowledge and skills can be identified (Appendix B).
+Training must be identified, developed and provided if no such training exists for a role which the organization has identified as having significant information technology / cyber security responsibilities.
+Existing training must be enhanced or a similar course identified and provided if evaluation feedback, Needs Assessment and/or job task analysis indicates that current training is not meeting the information technology / cyber security needs of the intended audience.

+After the functions are identified, the third step is to annotate the associated training outcomes and learning objectives.
+This provides the target for the training developer / IDS.
+Using the identified function, Appendix B will provide some associated role areas and roles and help shape the learning objectives.
+These provide the training developer / IDS with the ability to tailor to match the roles and terminology that the organization utilizes.
+Using the appropriate role, the corresponding knowledge and skills can be identified.
 Additionally, these can be further refined by the role's functional perspective, whether that be the functional perspective of manage, design, develop or evaluate.
-Learning objectives should be observable and measurable and ensure they meet the organization mission. - In the fourth and final step the training developer can tailor the training module to the appropriate level of expertise for the audience.
+Learning objectives should be observable and measurable and ensure they meet the organization mission.

+In the fourth and final step the training developer can tailor the training module to the appropriate level of expertise for the audience.

-Role-based training can now be developed.
+Role-based security training can now be developed.
 An example of how this would work follows.

 The first activity is to conduct the Agency-wide Needs Assessment.
 This action will identify those role areas that require training.
 For this example, we will assume that the organization's contracting office has not been including security requirements in the awarded contracts.
-In this example, the Needs Assessment determined that an individual has not been trained in any security areas which are identified as a training gap.
-The individual is a Contracts Officer, with 10 years of contracting experience and two years ago moved into IT/Cyber contracts.
+In this example, the Needs Assessment determined that an individual, has not been trained in any security areas which is identified as a training gap.
+The individual is a Contracts Officer, with 10 years of contracting experience and two years ago moved into IT / Cyber contracts.

-The second activity is to identity the function and/or role which the training gap is associated.
-For this example, the function area defined in Appendix A is Oversight, Management and Development and the role area is Procurement.
-The outcomes for this training are also listed in Appendix A and as the training is developed, Learning Objectives(s) should be in the forefront, (e.g., Provides contractual, procurement and/or acquisition support for purchases).
-Additionally, the actual job title can be traced to a Role/Function, (e.g., Procurement).
+The second activity is to identity the function with which the training gap is associated, as defined in Appendix A. For this example, the function area is Oversight, Management and Development and the role area is Procurement.
+The outcomes for this training are also listed in Appendix A and as the training is developed, Learning Objectives(s) should be in the forefront, (e.g., Provides contractual, procurement and/or acquisition support for IA purchases).
+Additionally, the actual job title can be traced to a Role / Function, (e.g., Procurement).